 One of the most common air conditioning problems is improper operation.
-If your air conditioner is on, be sure to close your home’s windows and outside doors.
+If your AC service Mesa is on, be sure to close your home’s windows and outside doors.
 For room air conditioners, isolate the room or a group of connected rooms as much as possible from the rest of your home.

 Other common problems with existing air conditioners result from faulty installation, poor service procedures, and inadequate maintenance.
 Improper installation of a central air conditioner can result in leaky ducts and low airflow.
-Many times, the refrigerant charge (the amount of refrigerant in the system) does not match the manufacturer’s specifications.
-If proper refrigerant charging is not performed during installation, the performance and efficiency of the unit is impaired.
-Unqualified service technicians often fail to find refrigerant charging problems or even worsen existing problems by adding refrigerant to a system that is already full.
+The refrigerant charge (the amount of refrigerant in the system) often does not match the manufacturer’s specifications.
+If proper refrigerant charging is not performed during installation, the performance and efficiency of the unit are impaired.
+Unfortunately, unqualified service technicians often fail to find refrigerant charging problems or even worsen existing problems by adding refrigerant to a system that is already full.
 Learn what to ask for when hiring a technician to maintain your air conditioner.

 If your air conditioner is low on refrigerant, either it was undercharged at installation or it leaks.
 If it leaks, simply adding refrigerant is not a solution.
-A trained technician should fix any leak, test the repair, and then charge the system with the correct amount of refrigerant.
-Remember that the performance and efficiency of your air conditioner is greatest when the refrigerant charge exactly matches the manufacturer’s specification, and is neither undercharged nor overcharged.
+Instead, a trained technician should fix any leak, test the repair, and then charge the system with the correct amount of refrigerant.
+Remember that the performance and efficiency of your air conditioner are greatest when the refrigerant charge exactly matches the manufacturer’s specification and is neither undercharged nor overcharged.
 Refrigerant leaks can also be harmful to the environment.

 Electric Control Failure